mworion/dbus-seplos/doc/wiring/index.rst

 ^^^^^^^

 Connect the CAN cable from Venus to the left port of the splitter.
-From then on the wiring is prepared to support additional RS-485 devices. attached to the master BMS (Box).
+From then on the wiring is prepared to support additional RS-485 devices.

 Step 3:
 ^^^^^^^

-To connect to the Master Box, please plug the RS-485 cable to the right port of the splitter and the second RS-485 cable to the left over connector on the master battery.
+To connect to the Master Box, please plug the RS-485 cable to the right port of the splitter and the second RS-485 cable to the left over connector on the master battery and plug the splitter in the CAN interface of the (Master) box.

 .. image:: image/splitter.png
     :align: center